jvm-repo-rebuild/reproducible-central/README.md

 This repository has been built in 2 steps:

-1. in January 2019, before Reproducible Builds is implemented by any JVM build tool, inital rebuild tests to find key factors to having a chance to rebuild an artifact,
+1. in January 2019, before Reproducible Builds is implemented by any JVM build tool, inital rebuild tests to find key factors to having a chance to rebuild an artifact and get a result similar to reference build available on Central repository,
-2. in March 2020, after Maven is able to be [configured for providing Reproducible Builds](https://maven.apache.org/guides/mini/guide-reproducible-builds.html), extension of the tests to check effective rebuild against reference artifacts.
+2. in March 2020, after Maven is able to be [configured for providing Reproducible Builds](https://maven.apache.org/guides/mini/guide-reproducible-builds.html), extension of the tests to automatically rebuild and really check against reference artifacts, now that there is a chance to get the same output.

 ## March 2020: Effective Reproducible Builds Checks